PaddlePaddle/docs/docs/design/phi/design_en.md

 Therefore, in this design, we do not want to continue to maintain this redundant writing method.
 We hope that the writing method of kernel registration is concise enough, and at the same time, it can flexibly meet the requirements of Kernel input and output information configuration.

-The key point of this problem is that the kernel needs to specify its own device, layout and dtype as its own key information, and most of the kernel input and output Tensor's device, layout and dtype are consistent with the kernel itself.
-For this kind of kernel, there is no need to declare through BindInput and BindOutput, we can automatically generate information to fill each input and output according to the information of the kernel.
+The key point of this problem is that the kernel needs to specify its own `device`, `layout` and `dtype` as its own key information, and most of the kernel input and output Tensor's `device`, `layout` and `dtype` are consistent with the kernel itself.
+For this kind of kernel, there is no need to declare through `BindInput` and `BindOutput`, we can automatically generate information to fill each input and output according to the information of the kernel.
 We only need to configure special information for the input and output that is inconsistent with the kernel information.

 The new kernel registration form is as follows: